deargle/deargle.github.io/_posts/2016-10-24-I-received-a-blackmail-letter.md

 * **January 23rd and 24th, 2018** -- Chattanooga TN -- asking price either ~$3,800, or low-to-high $8,000's.
 Nothing in between.
 * **February 12th, 2018** -- Wichita KS, Denver CO, Richmond VA, Raleigh NC -- asking price north of $8.

-**Update July 19, 2018** -- There has been something like one wave every three weeks consistently since the last wave I noted for February 12, 2018.
-Only notable difference is that the asking price has jumped to around $15k.
-Most coming from Nashville, some from Little Rock.

 ## Locations